![]() |

 |

-Ready The Exterior AreaThe outside area often, but not always, has to be readied by excavating and clearing earth from near where the egress will go.
-By code (which varies by county or city), the clear area must by 3' by 3' to all the window to swing open without any encumbrances.
+-- Estimated Cost: $1,300 to $6,500 installed -- Ready The Exterior AreaThe outside area often, but not always, has to be readied by excavating and clearing earth from near where the egress window will be placed.
+By code (which varies by county or city), the clear area must be 3 feet by 3 feet to allow the window to swing open without any encumbrances.
 This usually means having the installer or company rent a small back hoe or other machinery to clear the space.
+Of course, if your project is do it yourself, you can probably just dig it out yourself (which costs nothing but your sweat and labor).
+More likely, however, you will want to rent some equipment to clear the space.
+This might cost $200 or so, depending on where you rent the equipment from.
+In total, our estimated cost range is $0 to $1500.

 |